This shouldn’t come as too much of a surprise.

 Yes, but it’s missing a lot of security features and keeps user logs.

-Is Norton Secure VPN a good VPN?
+Is Norton VPN any good?

 No. Norton Secure VPN has too many issues to be considered a good or even mediocre VPN.